 With a variety of different things to do and remember at any given time, it’s important that employees are able to complete all their work tasks with competence.
 This is crucial so that a small business can provide the best service and remain competitive.

 Online employee training software is a necessary tool to facilitate work-based eLearning programs.
 Why?
-Good training software for small business will make creating, delivering and tracking your training simple and hassle-free.
+Good training software for small businesses will make creating, delivering, and tracking your training simple and hassle-free.

 - Friendly pricing: Let’s be honest, the cost is a concern for any small business, so a streamlined e training software solution that provides key features for a fair price is essential.

 - Built-in authoring: You will want anyone in your business to be able to build simple courses without undergoing expensive training, and this should also be a feature that’s available without paying extra for add-ons and fancy authoring tools – for this reason, a basic course builder baked in, ideally along with templates is a good option.